Editorial Policies

 Publication Ethics

-Ethical Guideline for Journal Publication
+Ethical Guidelines for Journal Publication

 The publication of an article in a peer-reviewed edition of the Vision Science and Eye Health Journal (VSEHJ) is an essential building block in the development of a coherent and respected body of knowledge.
 It is a direct reflection on the quality of the author(s)' work and that of their supporting institutions.
 Peer-reviewed articles support and embody the scientific method applied.
-It is, therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer-reviewers, the publisher, and society.
+It is, therefore, important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer-reviewers, the publisher, and society.

 Department of Ophthalmology, Faculty of Medicine, Universitas Airlangga, as the publisher of the VSEHJ, takes its duties of guardianship of all stages of the publishing process extremely seriously and recognizes its ethical and other responsibilities.
-The publisher is, therefore, committed to ensuring that advertising, re-printing, or other forms of commercial revenue exert no impact or influence on editorial decisions.
-In addition, the Department of Ophthalmology, Faculty of Medicine, Universitas Airlangga, and the editorial board will assist in communications with other journals and/or publishers where this proves useful and necessary.
+The publisher is, therefore, committed to ensuring that advertising, reprinting, or other forms of commercial revenue exert no impact or influence on editorial decisions.
+In addition, the Department of Ophthalmology, Faculty of Medicine, Universitas Airlangga, and the editorial board will assist in communications with other journals and/or publishers where this proves helpful and necessary.

 Publication Decisions